Phillip Prodger

-Phillip Prodger (born 16 October 1967) is a museum professional, curator, author, and art historian.
-He is the Senior Research Scholar at the Yale Center for British Art and formerly served as Head of Photographs at the National Portrait Gallery, London.
+Phillip Prodger is a museum professional, curator of works on paper, author, and art historian.
+He was formerly a Senior Research Scholar at the Yale Center for British Art and Head of Photographs at the National Portrait Gallery, London.
 Born in Margate, Kent, he currently resides outside of New Haven, Connecticut.

 Education

-Phillip Prodger received his bachelor's degree at Williams College in 1989 and his master's degree at Stanford University in 1995.
+Phillip Prodger received his bachelor's degree from Williams College and his master's from Stanford University.
 In 2000, Prodger received his Ph.D. in history of art from University of Cambridge.
-He attended secondary school in Hong Kong at Hong Kong International School from 1982-1985.
+He attended secondary school in Hong Kong at Hong Kong International School.

 Career

-After a brief tenure as a lecturer at the Hong Kong Arts Centre, Prodger began his museum career at the Iris and B. Gerald Cantor Center for the Visual Arts at Stanford University in 1990.
-In 2001, he became the Assistant Curator of Prints, Drawings and Photographs at the Saint Louis Art Museum.
-He became the founding Curator of Photography at the Peabody Essex Museum in 2008 and was named Head of Photographs at the National Portrait Gallery, London in 2014.
+After a brief time as a lecturer at the Hong Kong Arts Centre, Prodger began his museum career at the Iris and B. Gerald Cantor Center for the Visual Arts at Stanford University.
+Later, he became Assistant Curator of Prints, Drawings and Photographs at the Saint Louis Art Museum.
+In 2008, he became the founding Curator of Photography at the Peabody Essex Museum and was named Head of Photographs at the National Portrait Gallery, London in 2014.

-In 2017, Prodger was given the Rome Award from the Paul Mellon Centre and the British School at Rome.
-In 2013, he received a Focus Award for contributions to the appreciation and understanding of photography.
-In 2007, he was named the Lisette Model and Joseph G. Blum Fellow at the National Gallery of Canada.